DeadBranches/logseq-queries-and-scripts/purchaseHolderComponent.md

     ];

     /**
+     * Don't add the container if one already exists on the page.
+Check for the
+     * presence of a specific macro present only in the doing-container block.
+     *
      * Return the UUID of:
      * - the first block on the page
      * - that has the macro `${macroName}`